Slow down, light the fire, and experience the ultimate Scottish bothy at Inverlonan.

 Stay at Inverlonan

-Together meaning ‘the water of life’ in Scottish gaelic, the bothies might be just but 15 minutes from the bustling hub of Oban with its ferries to the isles and langoustine devouring hoards, but surrounded by ancient oak trees, at Inverlonan you can be truly remote from the world.
+The three bothies might be just but 15 minutes from the bustling hub of Oban with its ferries to the isles and langoustine devouring hoards, but surrounded by ancient oak trees, at Inverlonan you can be truly remote from the world.

 Beatha is covered in black tin paneling and hides higher up the hill amongst the oak trees.
 Dogs are welcome in Beatha, if you need help making a decision on which to choose.